JupiterOne-Archives/docs-old/guides/tutorial-j1ql.md

 # JupiterOne Query Language Tutorial

-Querying can be the most challenging, yet the most rewarding part of the JupiterOne experience.
-After you become familiar with the query language, you will find yourself uncovering all sorts of previously undiscovered insights into your data.
+Querying can be the most challenging yet the most rewarding part of the JupiterOne experience.
+After you become familiar with the query language, you will uncover numerous previously undiscovered insights into your data.

-The JupiterOne Query Language (J1QL) is a query language for finding the entities and relationships within your digital environment.
+The JupiterOne Query Language (J1QL) is a query language for finding the assets and relationships within your digital environment.
 J1QL blends together the capabilities of asking questions, performing full text search, or querying the complex entity-relationship graph.